CharlieMHJeong/BashLab/disable_local_user.md

 * Messages:
   * Disables (expires/locks) accounts by default.
   * Allows the user to specify the following options:
-  * -d Deletes accounts instead of disabling them.
+  * -d: Deletes accounts instead of disabling them.
-  * -r Removes the home directory associated with the account(s). `userdel -r`
+  * -r: Removes the home directory associated with the account(s). `userdel -r`
-  * -a Creates an archive of the home directory associated with the accounts(s) and storesthe archive in the /archives directory.
+  * -a: Creates an archive of the home directory associated with the accounts(s) and storesthe archive in the /archives directory.
     - (NOTE: /archives is not a directory that exists by default on a Linux system.
 The script will need to create this directory if it does not exist.)
-  * Any other option will cause the script to display a usage statement and exit with an exit status of 1.
+  * ? :Any other option will cause the script to display a usage statement and exit with an exit status of 1.

+### 3. Parse the Options
-● Accepts a list of usernames as arguments.
-At least one username is required or the script will display a usage statement much like you would find in a man page and return an exit status of 1.
-All messages associated with this event will be displayed on standard error.
+* Accepts a list of usernames as arguments.
+* At least one username is required or the script will display a usage statement much like you would find in a man page and return an exit status of 1.
+* All messages associated with this event will be displayed on standard error.

+##### set
+ARCHIVE_DIR='/archive'
+### 4. Loop through all the username supplied as args

-● Refuses to disable or delete any accounts that have a UID less than 1,000.
+* Refuses to disable or delete any accounts that have a UID less than 1,000.

-○ Only system accounts should be modified by system administrators.
-Only allow the help desk team to change user accounts.

-● Informs the user if the account was not able to be disabled, deleted, or archived for some reason.
+### 5. Informs the user if the account was not able to be disabled, deleted, or archived for some

-● Displays the username and any actions performed against the account.
+reason.